 When you enter or leave Hawaii, there is a strict check for contraband of food and animals to/from the islands- except for Pineapples!
 We scratched our heads on this one until we saw this field.

 My impression of Hawaiian agriculture can be summarized to: pineapple, macadamia, coffee and spam (lol! that last one is a joke).

-The islands produce about 400M pineapples annually according to Smithsonian.com and the Dole Plantation Farm is the second most visited place in Oahu, only losing to Pearl Harbor, which is an interesting insight into a tourist’s mindset — a little history and fooooood!
+The islands produce about 400M pineapples annually according to Smithsonian.com and the Dole Plantation Farm is the second most visited place in Oahu, only losing to Pearl Harbor, which is an interesting insight into a visitor’s mindset — a little history and food!

 I was pleasantly surprised with the amount of products offered at the store.
 Besides tons of food products made of pineapple and many other fruits, the Dole Plantation store has every souvenir you can think of, from knickknacks to jewelry and anything in between.
 It also has a restaurant on site and a pineapple garden which was the highlight of the visit for me.
 So many types of pineapple and the plant is so pretty.
 Unfortunately, it takes 2-3 years before a pineapple plant bears fruit which is longer than my gardening skills can endure, so I will settle for store-bought pineapples instead.

-Another interesting activity at Dole Plantation was the pineapple demonstration.
+Another interesting activity at Dole Plantation when you visit is the pineapple demonstration.

 Who knew?
 I learned so much!

 I learned that:

 - I have for years peeled the fruit the wrong/hardest way.
 It is much easier to quarter it and cut the fruit from the skin, vs the other way around.

 - If you wash the pineapple in water, that reduces the acid on the fruit, meaning less mouth sores from overindulging…yay!
 A definite win!